 Where Joe Wright does place the focus is often some of the weaker sections of the film.
 The scenes with Saoirse Ronan trying to adjust to normal society seem awkward.
 The perfect example of this is where she takes a room at the Moroccan hotel and contrives to accidentally turn on just about every electrical appliance at once, a scene that only seems clumsy and contrived.
 Similarly, the scenes where she briefly engages in a romance, throwing the guy to the ground when he tries to kiss her never seem to never fully hit the potential they should – it is a scene where Joe Wright seems to want to hurry past and onto other things.
 Things are better when it comes to the mundane characters surrounding Hanna, which include a sparklingly vivacious performance from young Jessica Barden and with Olivia Williams and Jason Flemyng contributing solid and colourful performances as the parents.

-Joe Wright subsequently returned to genre material with the Peter Pan prequel Pan (2015).
+Joe Wright subsequently returned to genre material with the Peter Pan prequel Pan (2015) and the psycho-thriller The Woman in the Window (2021), as well as to produce the disturbed psychology film Swallow (2019).